Carnaval La Paz 2015 – Ancestral Plumage – February 12 - February 17

 Fearing any kind of 'black eye' during the event, the cost of maintaining security has also grown dramatically.
 La Paz works very diligently to maintain the peace and security of the city.
 In 2013 military patrols took up residential patrols,in and away from the event, so that additional local police could be freed up for Carnaval duty and so the crime would not run unchecked in parts of the city, away from the malecon.

-Without a doubt Carnaval benefits La Paz and particularly the businesses closest to the action.
-It also disrupts life and business in the area that do not benefit from the increased traffic and disruption of business.
+Without a doubt Carnaval benefits commercialinerests in La Paz and particularly the businesses closest to the action.
+It alsointerupts life and business in the area that do not benefit from the increased traffic and disruption of business.
 That vast majority voiced a perhaps justified opinion, desiring not to subsidies Carnaval with city funds.
 For the early months of 2013 it looked like we may have attended that last Carnaval La Paz.

-But, due to the efforts of the mayor and to local fund raising efforts we will see a Carnaval 2014 in La Paz from February 27th to March 4th.
-Although the headliner schedule has not yet been announced, I would expect to see a scaling back of Carnaval, an increase in the fees for booths and other belt tightening efforts to control costs.
-Last year saw the production of several very slick video campaigns well in advance of Carnaval 2013, no such videos have surfaced year this year.
-We'll see...
+But, due to the efforts of the mayor and to local fund raising efforts we saw a Carnaval 2014 in La Paz and now the city is beginning preparations for Carnaval 2015/ Although the headliner acts schedule has not yet been announced, I would expect to see a scaling back of Carnaval, an increase in the fees for booths and other belt tightening efforts to control costs.
+Last year saw the production of several very slick video campaigns well in advance of Carnaval 2013, very one of these videos has drawn criticsm, just proving you can't please all of the people any of the time.

 History of Carnaval La Paz